pragkhard/JavaScript-interview-preparation/Var-Let-Const/Var-Let-Const.md

  If i redeclared it will give Syntax error: `Missing initializer in const declaration` and If i reassigned it will give type error: `Assignment to constant variable error`.

 but in case of "const" we need to provide some value.
-We can not be delared without initializing it otherwise it will give us the Syntax Error: `Missing initiatisch in const declaration`
+We can not be delared without initializing it otherwise it will give us the Syntax Error: `Missing initializer in const declaration`

         cost a "Hello";
         cost a = "Pragati"; (Can't)